andrealancichinetti/oneitempool/README.md

 # oneitempool
-A bare-bones free list for Go, not safe for concurrent use.

 OneItemPool is a very basic implementation of a pool to save memory allocations.
 It is NOT SAFE FOR CONCURRENT USE.